Sadeed-5N-100E/Node-graph/Readme.md

 <!-- README.md -->
 # Network Graph Visualizer
 Currently Under development

 This is a simple web application that allows users to create and visualize network graphs of people/family/contacts.

 ## Features
 - Add nodes with name, age, and description
 - Connect nodes to create relationships
 - Interactive visualization using D3.js
+  ### Pending Features
 - Click nodes to view detailed information
 - Drag nodes to rearrange the graph

 ## Dependencies
 - D3.js v7